 Grayce B. Kerr Centennial Chair

 Associate Vice President for Research and Partnerships

-Signal Transduction in Yeast
+Signal Transduction in Pathogenic Bacteria and Yeast

 Branched multi-step His-Asp phosphorelay signaling pathways are central to the ability of fungal cells to respond to environmental stress.
-In yeast, S. cerevisiae, the histidine-containing phosphotransfer (HPt) protein YPD1 is required for phosphoryl group transfer from SLN1, a membrane-bound sensor histidine kinase (HK) to two response regulator (RR) proteins (SSK1 in the cytoplasm and SKN7 in the nucleus), which mediate osmotic and cell wall stress responses.
+In the yeast S. cerevisiae, the histidine-containing phosphotransfer (HPt) protein Ypd1 is required for phosphoryl group transfer from Sln1, a membrane-bound sensor hybrid histidine kinase (HHK) to two response regulator (RR) proteins (Ssk1 in the cytoplasm and Skn7 in the nucleus), which mediate osmotic and cell wall stress responses.
 The West group studies the role of phosphorylation and dephosphorylation in regulating protein function within the yeast His-Asp phosphorelay signaling pathway.
 Our recent X-ray crystallographic studies of the Ypd1 HPt protein in complex with its upstream and downstream receiver domain, provides an excellent foundation for elucidating the molecular interactions within this phosphorelay signaling system.